Nano Tattoo LV

 Activity Restrictions

-- Avoid heavy sweating, saunas, and direct sunlight until flaking has fully stopped.
+• Avoid sweating, saunas, and direct sunlight until flaking has fully ceased.

 Color Changes & Healing Timeline

-- Around 3 weeks post-procedure, the color will begin to bloom and gradually darken.
+• Around 3-4 weeks post-procedure, the color will begin to bloom and gradually darken again.

 FAQ